Alex-Lekov/AutoML_Alex/README.md

 - Target Encoding with cross validation
 - Cross Validation
 - Search for the best solving library
-- Smart Optimization of Hyperparameters
+- Smart Optimization of Hyperparameters (TPE)
 - Timelimit and EarlyStoping
 - Stacking